dicerna/rnaseq/README.md

 }
 ```
 Those customized genomes were hosted in aws s3 for dicerna use.
 We can upgrade as we want.
 The GRCm38_v102, mf6_ens_v104, ... can be used in the genome field.
+Currently, there is no working human Refseq reference.
+The stringtie fails because of the GTF format issues.

  ```
       'human_ensembl_v104_2021_March' {